On definite lattices bounded by integer surgeries along knots with slice genus at most 2: Constructions

 \subsection{Fillings constructed from PL spheres}

-There is an alternative perspective one can take on the trefoil lattices $\mathscr{T}_n$, which shows that they also fill surgeries along the cinquefoil knot $T_{2,5}$.
-Indeed, we describe here a more general framework to realize lattices as fillings.
+As mentioned at the beginning of the previous section, we will look here at an alternative perspective one can take on the trefoil lattices $\mathscr{T}_n$, which shows that they also fill surgeries along the cinquefoil knot $T_{2,5}$.
+Indeed, we describe here a more general framework to realize lattices as fillings by means of PL spheres.

-Consider an embedded PL sphere $S$ in a closed, oriented, 4-manifold $X$ that has $H_1(X) = 0$, $b^+(X) = 1$, and odd intersection form; for instance, a blow-up of $\cp$ gives an example of such a manifold.
-The surface $S$ is smooth away from a finite number of points $p_1,\ldots,p_m$; at a neighborhood of $p_i$, $S$ is the cone over a knot $K_i\subset S^3$.
-We say that the singularity at $p_i$ is of {\emph{type $K_i$}}.
-Call $n = [S]\cdot [S]$ the self-intersection of $S$; then it is a good exercise to show that a regular (closed) neighborhood $N$ of $S$ is diffeomorphic to $X_n(K)$, the trace of $n$-surgery along the knot $K := K_1\#\dots\# K_m$.
-In particular, $W_S = -(X\setminus{\rm Int}(N))$ has boundary $S^3_n(K)$.
-Furthermore, if $n>0$, then $W_S$ is positive definite.
-With a conscious abuse of terminology, we will refer to $W_S$ as the \emph{complement} of $S$.
+We focus here on PL spheres in closed, oriented 4-manifolds $X$ with $H_1(X) = 0$, $b^+(X) = 1$, and odd intersection form; for instance, a blow-up of $\cp$ gives an example of such a manifold.
+Recall that, if $S$ is such a sphere, we called $W_S$ the complement of (a small open, regular neighborhood of) $S$ in $X$.

-A good source of PL spheres comes from complex plane curves, and more specifically rational cuspidal curves.
-A classical reference is, for instance,~\cite{namba}; we also suggest~\cite{moe} for a more modern, and more topologically flavored, exposition.

 Clearly, the intersection form $L_S$ of $W_S$ is the orthogonal of $[S]$ in $H_2(X)$.
 Furthermore, by Lemma~\ref{lemma:littlelattice}, if $[S]$ is primitive, $\det L_S = n$, and, using excision for the pairs $(X,N)$ and $(W_S,\partial W_S)$ and the long exact sequence for a pair, one sees that $W_S$ has torsion-free homology.
 (Note that in general $\det L_S$ divides $n$.)